Woman Refuses to Move Car Blocking Narrow Alley

 Police recovered the stolen watch and are continuing legal proceedings in accordance with the law.

-Visit detective service agency in Vietnam, https://vietnamdetectives.com
+Visit detective service agency in Vietnam, visit us at: https://vietnamdetectives.com

 Driver Runs Over Birthday Host’s Foot in Vinh Vietnam